THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 But guess what happened … my brother and a friend found it and shared all my secrets, including the boy I had a crush on.
 So I changed my mind about diaries and stopped writing.
 I think I even ripped it into pieces and threw it into the trash to make sure that nobody would read it again.
 Remember the joys of middle school drama?
 Did you have a similar experience?

 I thought I would never write a diary again… EVER.

 Guess what?
 More than fifteen years later, I started a new diary.
 You must be wondering why I changed my mind.
 Lately, I’ve been researching and reading a lot about happiness and one of the most common tips I found was journaling.

-Gotta say, I was on the fence at first.
+Gotta say I was on the fence at first.
 What if someone read all of my deep thoughts again?
-Well I'm happy to tell you that since middle school, I have become more confident and I feel that I have nothing to be ashamed of.
-Plus, I'm married so everybody knows who my crush is 😀
+Well I’m happy to tell you that since middle school, I have become more confident and I feel that I have nothing to be ashamed of.
+Plus, I’m married so everybody knows who my crush is 😀

-I started writing on my diary two months ago and am happy to let you know that I checked in every single day.
+I started writing in my diary two months ago and am happy to let you know that I checked in every single day.
 Yes.
 Every night I took a moment to think about my day and write it down.
 I was surprised of the effects it had on me.

 1. End the day positively

 The first thing I do when I go to bed is grab my Pocket Moleskine Daily Planner and a nice pen.

 Then, I think about my day and focus on the positive things.
 I think about my new achievements and any positive activities like hanging out with a friend or going for a walk around the lake.

 When I take the time to think about my day and write it down, I realize that my day was good instead of focusing on the one annoying thing that happened.
 Most of all, I go to bed with a smile on my face.